This mega menu is not fully functional and still being developed. Please use the Brands menu to view all products in each brand.

 All stoves require an air vent or direct external air supply.

-A permanently fixed open air vent or alternatively a direct external air supply is required for all stoves irrespective of the heat output in post-2008 and low energy homes – please refer to Document J. You should also check out our user friendly table below.
+A permanently fixed open air vent or alternatively a direct external air supply is required for all stoves irrespective of the heat output in post-2008 and low energy homes – please refer to Building Regulations Technical Booklet L. You should also check out our user friendly table below.

 Air supply in rooms with extractor fans